-Transmission OPD errors, either from bulk or thickness distortions can similarly perturb the $TEM{00}$ mode in the RCs.
+Transmission OPD errors, either from bulk or thickness distortions can similarly perturb the TEM{00} mode in the RCs.
 It might be imagined that the CP correction could restore mode purity (say undistort the arm cavity mode GW SBs on their way to the AS port) simultaneously with its primary role of correcting for the ITM and BS bulk thermal lensing.
 This can be achieved but only in the phase front quadrature.
 General arm cavity mode distortions will be both in phase and amplitude quadratures, the later being uncorrectable by the CP.

 FS blanks suitable (in size and bulk 1064nm absorption) for advanced LIGO ITM BS and CP are understood to be available with [cold] refractive index inhomogeneity $\delta n/n < 0.5$ ppm (P-V).
-If longitudinally coherent through an ITM this would result in a worst case wave front distortion 0.1 $\lambda$ or about 100 times found acceptable for the arm mode distortion in the previous section.
-Very closely the typical inhomogeneity is distributed as an optical power (or at least varies as very large

-$\lambda_s$ ) phase distortion of magnitude much smaller than the CP is designed to be capable of removing.
-However during material acceptance and subsequent optic fabrication such power distortions will be monitored (by measurement of the central ~1.5 $w{\text{ITM}}$ radius phase front as it is reflected from surface 1 through surface 2) and surface 2 polish compensated during the ITM, BS and CP polishing.
-It is this final fabrication compensated OPD specification that appears in table 4.
-The deviation in OPD power is comparable to the allowable change in radius of curvature of the Test Masses (+/- 10 meters).
+If longitudinally coherent through an ITM this would result in a worst case wave front distortion 0.1 λ or about 100 times found acceptable for the arm mode distortion in the previous section.
+Very closely the typical inhomogeneity is distributed as an optical power (or at least varies as very large λ_s) phase distortion of magnitude much smaller than the CP is designed to be capable of removing.
+However during material acceptance and subsequent optic fabrication such power distortions will be monitored (by measurement of the central ~1.5 w{ITM} radius phase front as it is reflected from surface 1 through surface 2) and surface 2 polish compensated during the ITM, BS and CP polishing.
+It is this final fabrication compensated OPD specification that appears in Table 3.

 Present design calls for neither this power compensation polish nor thermal lensing compensation for the ETM.
 This will leave a possible large, predominantly spherical, uncorrected distortion in the ETM transmitted monitor beam.
-An appropriate grade of FS has been chosen to minimize higher order OPD distortions.
-ETM/reaction mass OPD distortion is analyzed in LIGO-T080073-01 and M080042-00.
+There is presumed to have no deleterious effect for IFO control.